msa-em/nanocartography/05_discussion.md

 of phenomena to occur within a microstructure.
-Rapid diffusion of chromium in stainless steels provides the means for a thin protective layer of chromia to form both on free surfaces and at crack tips to arrest stress corrosion cracking (SCC) (Bruemmer et al., 2017, Olszta et al., 2014).
-Gallium can decimate the structure of an aluminum body as it quickly diffuses along grain boundaries, unzipping the entire structure and leaving behind individual grains (Rajagopalan et al., 2014).
+Rapid diffusion of chromium in stainless steels provides the means for a thin protective layer of chromia to form both on free surfaces and at crack tips to arrest stress corrosion cracking (SCC) {cite:p}`bruemmer2017grain, olszta2014high`.
+Gallium can decimate the structure of an aluminum body as it quickly diffuses along grain boundaries, unzipping the entire structure and leaving behind individual grains {cite:p}`rajagopalan2014atomic`.
 Therefore, the study of how elements diffuse and segregate along grain boundaries is extremely valuable, especially at the nanoscale.
 At this scale, phase analysis can be difficult because crystallographic